psychemedia/finn-resources/src/birth_bran.md

 CHAPTER II

 When Iollan and Tuiren were married they went to Ulster, and they lived together very happily.
-But the law of life is change ; nothing continues in the same way for any length of time; happiness must become unhappiness, and will be succeeded again by the joy it had displaced.
-The past also must be reckoned with; it is seldom as far behind us as we could wish : it is more often in front, blocking the way, and the future trips over it just when we think that the road is clear and joy our own.
+But the law of life is change; nothing continues in the same way for any length of time; happiness must become unhappiness, and will be succeeded again by the joy it had displaced.
+The past also must be reckoned with; it is seldom as far behind us as we could wish: it is more often in front, blocking the way, and the future trips over it just when we think that the road is clear and joy our own.

 Iollan had a past.
 He was not ashamed of it; he merely thought it was finished, although in truth it was only beginning, for it is that perpetual beginning of the past that we call the future.

 Before he joined the Fianna he had been in love with a lady of the Shi, named Uct Dealv (Fair Breast), and they had been sweethearts for years.
 How often he had visited his sweetheart in Faery !
-With what eagerness and anticipation he had gone there ; the lover's whistle that he used to give was known to every person in that Shi, and he had been discussed by more than one of the delicate sweet ladies of Faery.
+With what eagerness and anticipation he had gone there; the lover's whistle that he used to give was known to every person in that Shi, and he had been discussed by more than one of the delicate sweet ladies of Faery.

 "That is your whistle, Fair Breast," her sister of the Shi would say.